apg2677/clickster/README.md

 The user is provided with a grid of images, each image is a screenshot from a classic nes game

-when the user clicks on the image and the image has not been clicked previously the score will go up by one otherwise the game is over
+when the user clicks on the image and the image has not been clicked previously the score will go up by one otherwise the game is over and a game over alert will appear with a button to give the user the opportunity to reset the game.
+The high score will however reamain